Digital DNA: Lytton Plaza

 Lytton Plaza was created by Lytton Savings on a vacant lot next to the former Savings and Loan.
 During the 1960s, the plaza was the site of free rock concerts, noise complaints, anti-war demonstrations, and confrontations with police.
 The plaza was eventually purchased by the City of Palo Alto.

 Design

-Digital DNA is a seven-foot-tall (by five feet across) egg-shaped sculpture made of welded steel and recycled computer silicon circuit boards applied to polystyrene bead foam with an epoxy fiberglass skin, and finished with UV resistant polyurethane clear automotive paint.
+Digital DNA is a seven-foot-tall (by five feet across) egg-shaped sculpture with recycled computer silicon circuit boards applied to polystyrene bead foam with an epoxy fiberglass skin, and finished with UV resistant polyurethane clear automotive paint.
 Sewn into the surface are phrases relating to technology in many languages (Arabic, Russian, French, Italian, Portuguese, Japanese, etc.).
-It goes deeper into branching, but above all into the origins of what comes to be the adventure of computers.
-Therefore, through phrases like: "Circuits of Power", "Ideological Circuits", "Warfare Circuits", "Borderless Circuits", "Sexual Circuits", "Colonizing Circuits", "Genetic Circuits, etc, trying to simplistically verify, even if it is a glimpse of consciousness, one of the main tools-objects of our contemporary world.

 The "egg" is meant to recognize Palo Alto as the birthplace of Silicon Valley.
 Linda Craighead, Palo Alto Arts Center Director, feels that the work represents "the power of technology to bring the world together."
-Varella said of the design, "I don't want to preach truths, just trigger ideas.
-Lovers of Digital DNA say: "Digital DNA is the Identity of Palo Alto."

 History and controversies

 Thrown out with trash

 Digital DNA was commissioned in 2000.
 In 2001, while moving from Palo Alto to San Francisco Varella used her shared garage to store unattached pieces of the artwork.
 Her neighbor mistook the unfinished work for junk, and threw it out.
 Varella lost six months of work.

 The installation of the piece was originally scheduled for May 8, 2004, but was delayed due to changes in city policy regarding the hiring of city vendors.
 By June an installer had been hired, and Digital DNA was ready to be installed; however, a conflicting plan for the complete redesign of the plaza had been made public.
 Former Palo Alto mayor Leland Levy and real estate developer Roxy Rapp proposed a $500,000 revitalization of Lytton plaza.
 The design featured a central fountain, but did not include Digital DNA.

 On June 17, the Palo Alto Public Art Commission held a meeting to discuss the future of Digital DNA in relation to the fountain plan.
 Levy and Rapp requested that the installation of the artwork be further delayed until their proposal was formally presented to the City Council.
 The Commission unanimously voted to study the fountain plan, but also reiterated their desire for the immediate installation of Digital DNA.